ordersage/ordersage/README.md

 ##### Initialization

 Experiment repositories should contain a script `initialization.sh` that sets up the worker node(s) to ready them for experimentation.
 Our controller script will run the script before experimentation and reboot to achieve a clean state.
+Initialization must include the creation of a results directory whose location is recorded in `config.py`.

 ##### Experiment Configuration File